themagicalmammal/howtolinux/README.md

  **Note**:- After doing this the first boot might be slow don't worry it's perfectly normal.

  ### Night Light
  Night light mode is simply made to remove some lights which hinder our sleep cycle.
-As researchers have found that at night if certain set of colors interact with our eyes it doesn't let the eye rest making it "unsleepy" that's why we use night light.<br /> <br />
+As researchers have found that at night if a certain set of colors interact with our eyes it doesn't let the eye rest making it "unsleepy" that's why we use a night light.<br /> <br />
  **Steps ->** Settings > Display > Night light <br />
  *You can also select the timing which fits your sleep cycle.*<br /> <br />
  ![nightlight](https://github.com/themagicalmammal/how-to-popbuntu/blob/master/Screenshots/nightlight.png)